 According to reports, Starbucks plans to lower the cost of adding vegan milk to its handcrafted drinks, but that’s not enough—to join the fight against the climate crisis in earnest, the chain must nix the upcharge entirely.
 By calling on its customers to choose vegan milk while continuing to charge extra for vegan milk (while allowing additions of dairy milk for free), Starbucks appears to be using the climate crisis to make more money.

-What Does Dairy Have to Do With Climate Change?
+What Does Dairy Have to Do With the Climate Catastrophe?

-In an environmental assessment revealed yesterday, Starbucks reportedly found that dairy-based items are the leading source of carbon dioxide emissions across its operations and supply chain.
+An environmental assessment revealed that Starbucks reportedly found that dairy-based items are the leading source of carbon dioxide emissions across its operations and supply chain.
 This isn’t surprising, considering that the production of dairy is to blame for a significant percentage of planet-warming emissions.

-The most significant thing that you can do to combat climate change is to go vegan.
+The most significant thing that you can do to combat the climate crisis is to go vegan.

-Urge Starbucks to Wake Up and Smell the Coffee
+Urge Starbucks to Wake Up and Smell the Cruelty

 Remind Starbucks that soy, oat, and nut milks shouldn’t cost a cent more than their dairy counterparts, which are cruel to cows, contribute to climate change, and are indigestible to many humans:

 Why stop at coffee creamer?
 Whether your goals include being healthier, showing animals more kindness, or saving the planet, living vegan is the only way to go.
 And you won’t believe how doable it is!
 Click on the link below to get started on your journey of compassion.